-- practices.
-These actions related to preparedness plans should be facilitated to be regularly practiced making them readily available in crises. - 7.
+- should be facilitated to be regularly exercised through simulation making them readily available in crises. - 7.
 Since trust at different levels relates to solidarity and vice versa, their interplay should be carefully monitored.
 This requires developing the methodology to assess the effect of implementation of solidarity mechanisms on trust at several levels; measurement to then identify those mechanisms/actions that strengthen solidarity and have the greatest impact on nurturing trust ought to be conducted.
-Such initiatives will also help to rebuild any trust that has been affected by the COVID-19 pandemic response and, ultimately, contribute towards EU-wide societal cohesion. - 8.
+Such initiatives will also help to re-build any trust that has been affected by the COVID-19 pandemic response and, ultimately, contribute towards EU-wide societal cohesion. - 8.
 Regulations, institutions, and practices should include solidarity as a guiding principle which will strengthen the relationship between EU Solidarity and EU Trust.
-This will require the development of guidance on how mechanisms to place solidarity in practice; the development of methodology to evaluate the inclusion of solidarity in regulations, institutions and practices; assessing the existing regulations on if and how solidarity is included, develop a plan to strengthen the presence of solidarity principle; and assessing the current institutions and practices, how they include/address solidarity, and develop a plan to introduce/reinforce the solidarity principle.
+This will require the development of guidance on how mechanisms to place solidarity in practice; the development of methodology to evaluate the inclusion of solidarity in regulations, institutions and practices; assessing the existing regulations on if and how solidarity is included, develop plans to strengthen the presence of solidarity principle; and assessing the current institutions and practices, how they include/address solidarity, and develop plans to introduce/reinforce the solidarity principle.